stripe/stripe-python/README.md

 ### Requirements

-Per our [Language Version Support Policy](TKTK), we currently support **Python 3.7+**.
+Per our [Language Version Support Policy](https://docs.stripe.com/sdks/versioning?server=python#stripe-sdk-language-version-support-policy), we currently support **Python 3.7+**.

-We drop support for end-of-life Python versions once they've been out of support for a year.
-We'll only drop support for the oldest supported Python version each year in our [March API release](https://docs.stripe.com/sdks/versioning).

-Read more and see the full schedule in the docs: TKTK
+Support for Python 3.7 and 3.8 is deprecated and will be removed in an upcoming major version Read more and see the full schedule in the docs: https://docs.stripe.com/sdks/versioning?server=python#stripe-sdk-language-version-support-policy

 #### Extended Support